 “The college bubble is going to burst!”
 “You are going to have to pay so much for college!”
 “You better begin saving for college soon.”
 These were statements that I heard growing up.
 From a young age, I knew that if I wanted to go to college, I was going to have to pay a lot of money, and I would need to find some way to get that money.

 For many college students, they use student loans to pay for college.
 With the enormous cost of college, this has led to more students relying on student loans to get through college, which has led to a student loan crisis.
 Everyone knows that the student loan crisis is bad, but the student loan crisis is so much worse than many people think.
 Student loans have become part of society’s culture, causing the student loan crisis to get to its current point and to continue to worsen.
 Many people do not realize the state of the student loan crisis, because they do not comprehend the intensity of how student loans are ingrained into our culture.

-Some critics argue that the student loan crisis is building a college bubble and growing an epidemic in America.
+Some critics and personal finance influencers argue that the student loan crisis is building a college bubble and growing an epidemic in America.
 Collectively, there are upwards of 1.56 trillion dollars of student debt owed in America (source) as of December 2019.
 This issue is one that will eventually destroy the US economy.
 Additionally, people are living in fear and struggling to meet basic needs due to this epidemic.
 Change must take place.
 However, the change that needs to take place is highly debated.

 Want free money?